TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design-Power System.md

 This segment should elucidate the role of the subsystem within the entire system, detailing its intended function, aligned with the conceptual design.

+The overall functionality of the Power Subsystem stems from the idea that every other subsystem cannot function without it.
+The goal of this system is to an provide adequate, sustainable, and reliable source of power to every other subsystem of this design.
+Still, there are challenges that can arise.
+Every electronic system is different.
+Which means no matter what you do, there will be some sort of difference.
+In an electrical systems case, voltage and current levels will differ based on load impedance/resistance, as well as other things.
+This power system design will provide DC Power Rails for all of the different needs of the different systems, regardless of the difference between the systems.

 ## Specifications and Constraints